-- Place all of the cards in front of the child, matching side up and Valentine’s Day side down.
+- Place all of the cards in front of the child, matching side up and Valentine’s Day picture side down.

 - Once all of the cards are matched up, flip them over to see the Valentine’s Day design.
 If the answer is correct, the two halves will create a complete Valentine’s Day card.
-If they are not correct, the picture will make no sense.
+When they are not correct, the picture will make no sense.

 - If any of the cards are incorrect, flip those back over and try again.

 - Continue until all of the cards are matched correctly.